eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 5. [Sum types][sum] with pattern matching and exhaustiveness checking.

-6. [Type classes][typeclass], as in Haskell, for restricted function overloading, and type parameters can be constrained to only accept types that implement a given typeclass.
+6. [Type classes][typeclass], as in Haskell, for restricted function overloading.
+As in Haskell, type parameters can be constrained to only accept types that implement a given typeclass.

 7. A strict, context-free, unambiguous syntax, informed by [langsec][langsec] ideas.